jbampton/sedona-spatialbench/docs/index.md

   under the License.
 -->

-SpatialBench is a benchmark for assessing geospatial SQL analytics query performance across database systems.

-SpatialBench makes it easy to run spatial benchmarks on a realistic dataset with any query engine.
+SpatialBench is a benchmark for assessing geospatial SQL analytics query performance across database systems, making it easy to run tests on a realistic dataset with any query engine.

-The methodology is unbiased and the benchmarks in any environment to compare relative performance between runtimes.
+The methodology is unbiased, allowing you to run the benchmarks in any environment to compare the relative performance between runtimes.

 ## Why SpatialBench

+SpatialBench was created because standard database benchmarks don't adequately test the unique demands of geospatial queries.
+SpatialBench provides an open-source, standardized, and scalable framework designed specifically for geospatial analytics.

-SpatialBench is a geospatial benchmark for testing and optimizing spatial analytical query performance in database systems.
-Inspired by the SSB and NYC taxi data, it combines realistic urban mobility scenarios with a star schema extended with spatial attributes like pickup/dropoff points, zones, and building footprints.
+Inspired by the Star Schema Benchmark (SSB) and NYC taxi data, SpatialBench combines realistic urban mobility scenarios with a star schema extended with spatial attributes like pickup/dropoff points, zones, and building footprints.

 This design enables evaluation of the following geospatial operations:

-* spatial joins
+* Spatial joins
-* distance queries
+* Distance queries
-* aggregations
+* Aggregations
-* point-in-polygon analysis
+* Point-in-polygon analysis

-Let’s dive into the advantages of SpatialBench.
+Let's dive into the advantages of SpatialBench.

-## Key advantages
+## Key Features

+To ensure fair and comprehensive testing, SpatialBench provides the following advantages:

-* Uses spatial datasets with geometry columns.
+* Features realistic spatial datasets with native geometry columns.
-* Includes queries with different spatial predicates.
+* Includes a suite of queries that test various operations such as spatial predicates and joins.
-* Easily reproducible results.
-* Includes a dataset generator to so results are reproducible.
-* The scale factors of the datasets can be changed so that you can run the queries locally, in a data warehouse, or on a large cluster in the cloud.
-* All the specifications used to run the benchmarks are documented, and the methodology is unbiased.
-* The code is open source, allowing the community to provide feedback and keep the benchmarks up-to-date and reliable over time.
+* Provides a built-in synthetic data generator for creating consistent test data.
+* Offers a configurable scale factor to benchmark performance across various environments, from a single local machine to a large-scale cloud cluster.
+* Ensures consistent and reproducible benchmark results across all environments.
+* Utilizes a fully documented and unbiased methodology to facilitate fair comparisons.
+* Open-source and community-driven to foster transparency and continuous improvement.

 ## Generate synthetic data

-Here’s how you can install the synthetic data generator:
+Here's how you can install the synthetic data generator:

 ```
 cargo install --path ./spatialbench-cli
 ```

-Here’s how you can generate the synthetic dataset:
+Here's how you can generate the synthetic dataset:

 ```
 spatialbench-cli -s 1 --format=parquet